DrDJ3006/DoorScan/README.md

 python3 DoorScan.py -ARP -t 192.168.1.254
 ```
 ### TCP (Ports) Scan:
-if you scan a target in your local network input a mask with the IP
+if you scan a target in your local network input a mask with the IP address
 - Select a target to scan with '-t'
 ```
 python3 DoorScan.py -TCP -t 192.168.1.254/24 (default port scan 1 to 1024)